jolie/docs/basics/sessions.md

 In our example the correlation variable `sid` is linked to the alias `OpMessage.sid`.

 At Line 11, the `csets` prefix is used to assign a value to the correlation variable `sid`.
 The same value is assigned to `response.sid` \(via chained assignment\), which is passed as a response to the client.

-Jolie provides the primitive `new` which returns a _fresh_ value to a correlation variable. `new` guarantees to return a value never returned by one of its previous calls.

 ```text
 //client.ol